Board Policy 7260

 Uniform Grievance Procedure

-A student, parent/guardian, employee, or community member should notify any District Complaint Manager if he or she believes that the School Board, its employees, or agents have violated his or her rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:
+Any student, parent/guardian, employee, or community member has the right to report or file a complaint that the School Board, its employees, or agents have violated the rights of any student, parent/guardian, employee, or community member guaranteed by the State or federal Constitution, State or federal statute, or Board policy, including any one of the following:

 - Title II of the Americans with Disabilities Act